On this page

 To continue to receive the scholarship, students must demonstrate ongoing enrolment and achievement in the required STEM subjects for SACE stage 1 and stage 2.

-The scholarship will end if the scholarship recipient stops attending a government school or studying the eligible STEM subjects of specialist mathematics, mathematical methods, physics or chemistry.
+The scholarship will end if the scholarship recipient stops attending a government school or studying the eligible STEM subjects of specialist mathematics, mathematical methods, digital technologies, physics or chemistry.

 The department will need to collect personal information from you to administer the STEM scholarships.